-As Sauber’s car had the worst performance of the grid, Wehrlein only scored twice, with seventh place in the Spanish Grand Prix getting six points and tenth place in the Azerbaijan Grand Prix getting one point.
-His teammate was the only driver that did not score that year.
-By 2018, Sauber would have to sacrifice one of its drivers to hire Monegasque Charles Leclerc, GP2 champion (another great category to entry in Formula One) and a member of Ferrari Driver Academy.
-Leclerc is patronized by Nicolas Todt, son of current International Automobile Federation (FIA) president, Jean Todt (Ferrari Team Principal between 1993 and 2007).
-Sauber at the time was a team subordinate to Ferrari just like Toro Rosso is to Red Bull today.
+As Sauber’s car had the worst performance of the grid, Wehrlein only scored twice, with seventh place in the Spanish Grand Prix getting six points and tenth place in the Azerbaijan Grand Prix scoring one.
+His teammate was the only driver that did not achieve that year.
+By 2018, Sauber would have to sacrifice one of its drivers to hire Monegasque Charles Leclerc, GP2 champion (another outstanding category to entry in Formula One) and a member of Ferrari Driver Academy.
+Leclerc’s main sponsor is Nicolas Todt, son of current International Automobile Federation (FIA) president, Jean Todt (Ferrari Team Principal between 1993 and 2007).
+Sauber, at the time, was a team subordinate to Ferrari, just like Toro Rosso is to Red Bull today.
 Having to choose between Tetra Pak-sponsored Swede and Toto Wolff-patronized German, the Swiss team opted for Ericsson, and Wehrlein was fired.

 3- Relationship with other drivers